-It has a 'pitch' MIDI effect.
+It has a 'pitch' MIDI effect with an interval of 1 semitone.
 As you move the dial up and down it changes the pitch on all of the notes on all the keys on the bluetooth mini keyboards.
 The dial on the second bluetooth mini keyboard controls this.